mirrorworld-universe/.github/profile/README.md

   </a>
 </p>

-<p align="center">Mirror World Smart SDK is a set of cross-platform tools for developers with no blockchain development experience, designed to help developers integrate blockchain more efficiently, easily and cost-effectively.
+<h1 align="center">Sonic Ecosystem Development Hub</h1>
+<p align="center">Welcome to the Sonic Ecosystem Development Hub, the central organization for all projects related to Sonic and HyperGrid.
+Our mission is to revolutionize decentralized gaming by leveraging the power of Solana's Virtual Machine (SVM) and the scalability of HyperGrid.
 </p>

-# Sonic Ecosystem Development Hub

-Welcome to the Sonic Ecosystem Development Hub, the central organization for all projects related to Sonic and HyperGrid.
-Our mission is to revolutionize decentralized gaming by leveraging the power of Solana's Virtual Machine (SVM) and the scalability of HyperGrid.

 ## About Sonic